n0m4de/docker-pysogs-opengroup/README.md

 # PySogs on Docker
 Try to make a usable-ready container..
 Need help.

-If i connect on http://<public_ip>:8000 from other device, I have an "Internal Server Error" on my broser I think problem from port management
+If i connect on http://<public_ip>:8000 from other device, I have an "Internal Server Error" on my broser.
+I think problem from port management

 ## About